 Table of contents

-Malta’s development co-operation is a cornerstone of its foreign policy.
-It is driven by the primary objective of eradicating poverty and promoting sustainable development with the complementary aims of promoting democracy, good governance and greater respect for human rights to ensure the stability and development of partner countries.
-Its official development assistance (ODA) policy is governed by the Ministry of Foreign Affairs and Tourism (MFT) and implemented in collaboration with various governmental and non‑governmental partners.
-Malta provides the majority of its ODA through bilateral channels.
-Malta’s total ODA (USD 60.9 million, preliminary data) decreased in 2024, representing 0.29% of gross national income (GNI).
+Malta’s development co-operation is a cornerstone of its foreign policy, in line with its international commitments to the Sustainable Development Goals (SDGs) and the European Union’s (EU) development objectives, most notably the European Consensus on Development.
+Malta’s development co-operation is driven by the primary objective of eradicating poverty and promoting sustainable development, with the complementary aims of promoting democracy, good governance and greater respect for human rights to ensure the stability and development of partner countries.
+Malta’s total official development assistance (ODA) (USD 51.1 million, preliminary data) decreased in 2025, representing 0.21% of gross national income (GNI).

 Policy